Bilsthorpe Moor

 Bilsthorpe Moor is a hamlet in the civil parish of Bilsthorpe, in the Newark and Sherwood district of Nottinghamshire, England.
-It is 120 miles north of London, 13 miles north east of the city of Nottingham, and 5 miles south of Ollerton, and close to the junction of the A614 and A617 roads.
+It is 120 miles north of London, 13 miles north east of the city of Nottingham, five miles south of Ollerton and close to the junction of the A614 and A617 roads.

 Toponymy

-The name "Bilsthorpe" means 'The þorp (village) of Bildr, or more Scandinavian, Bildi.
-Little knowledge on either person exists.
-The moor portion of the placename refers to its development on moorland.
+According to local placename studies the name "Bilsthorpe" means 'The þorp (village) of Bildr, also known in the form, Bildi.
+No knowledge of either person exists, although in Old Norse Bíldr meant 'axe' and was also commonly the name of a mythical Norse dwarf of tales.
+The moor portion of the placename refers to the settlement's development on elevated moorland, which rises to over 300ft.

 Geography

 Bilsthorpe Moor is surrounded by the following local areas: